sonic-net/sonic-mgmt/docs/testplan/BFD-OSPF-test-plan.md

 3. Verify BFD packets are being shared between BFD peers.
 4. Restore original routing configurations (if non-OSPF configurations)

-### Test Case \#2 - Test BFD Dynamic Switching of Network Traffic
+### Test Case \#2 - Test Dynamic Switching of Network Traffic
 #### Test Objective
-Verify whether BFD is dynamically switching the netwrok traffic to other available routes in response to a link failure.
+Verify whether BFD is reporting a link failure to OSPF and whether it is dynamically switching the network traffic to other available routes in response to a link failure.
 #### Test Steps
 1. Clear existing default routing configurations (if non-OSPF configurations)
 2. Establish BFD session between DUT and neighbors
 3. Simulate one link failure
-4. Verify whether BFD is dynamically switching the netwrok traffic to other available routes
+4. Verify whether BFD is dynamically switching the network traffic to other available routes
 5. Restore original routing configurations (if non-OSPF configurations)